010101mostafa/Handwritten-Equation-Solver-Graduation-Project-/README.md

 quite intriguing.

-And it has become necessary to find an easy way to solve these equations and mathematical expressions.
-The traditional method of solving math expressions is unsatisfactory for two main reasons.
+And it has become necessary to find an easy way to solve these equations and mathematical expressions.The traditional method of solving math expressions is unsatisfactory for two main reasons.

 First, it requires users to learn different rules and approaches for each